 Today, I’ll show you how to live.
 A little.
-Once you try this pumpkin pancake cake, you’ll love me forever.
+Once you try this pumpkin cake, you’ll understand.
+And love me forever.
 As a huge people pleaser, that’s all I’m living for.
-Also if you don’t want to make pumpkin pancakes you can make this pancake cake with any type of pancakes you have – blueberry, chocolate chip, plain or healthy oatmeal pancakes!
+Also if you don’t want to make pumpkin pancakes you can make this pancake cake recipe with any type of pancakes you have – blueberry, chocolate chip, plain or healthy oatmeal pancakes!
 But in case you’re looking for some easy healthy dessert ideas for fall, you’ve got to try this pumpkin recipe as shown in the recipe below.

 Pumpkin Pancake Cake